Akash671/software/README.md

 June 2021

-# Whether App
+# Wheather App
-# We are using api method to fetch real time data of whether
+# We are using api method to fetch real time data of weather

 #App Image
 <br>
 ![image](https://github.com/Akash671/software/blob/main/weatherApp/appImage1.jpg)
 <br>
-# Enter city name and country name and click on whether button
+# Enter city name and country name and click on weather button
-# After you can see the details of whether on screen
+# After you can see the details of weather on screen

 image
 <br>